nateKlaux/Naviga.Docs/Solicitor Concierge/Stop Saver/Stop_Saver_Tutorial.md

 > [!Warning]
 > Some reasons will not prompt the **Stop Saver** feature.
-> Typically, these are reasons where a subscriber cannot continue, for example `Office Use` or `Deceased`.
+> Typically, these are reasons where a subscriber cannot continue, for example, `Office Use` or `Deceased`.
 Customize these responses on Sheet 2 of the Benefits Document.

 ### Choose a Benefit Section dialogue